 Everyone deserves proper care.
-That’s why we accept Medicaid, long-term care insurance, and self or private pay.
-Our Care Professionals will help customize a Plan of Care to fit your personal budget and needs.
-We’ll also help you navigate your way through the approval process if needed.
+That’s why our care professionals will help customize a care plan to fit your personal insurance, budget and needs.

 As a prominent business advisor to companies in multiple industries, Linda was very familiar with the Home Care Business.
 “With the aging population, and pressures on cost effective quality care, the home is the preferred place to care for the elderly,” Mintz said.
 “I have parents in their 80s who have protested for years that they will never go into a nursing home.”

 However, she believed home care could offer a better array of services and provide more innovative solutions to care.